microsoft/app-camp/docs/index.md

 <div style="width:300px; float: right; padding: 10px; border-width: 1px; border: 2px solid black;">
 <img src="/app-camp/assets/microsoftteams_appcamp-webheader.png"
      style="" />
-Please join us for a free App Camp webinar on October 20, 2022 from 8-9am PDT!
-You'll meet the App Camp team and begin your journey to extending your app to Microsoft Teams and monetizing it in the Teams App Store and Microsoft App Source!
-Registration is open at <a href="https://aka.ms/TeamsAppCamp" target="_blank">https://aka.ms/TeamsAppCamp</a>.
+Did you miss the App Camp webinar?
+No problem - there are more on the way, along with a recording of the one you missed.
+You can find it all at <a href="https://aka.ms/TeamsAppCamp" target="_blank">https://aka.ms/TeamsAppCamp</a>.
 See you there!
 </div>

 # Microsoft Teams App Camp